avadae/minigin/README.md

 ## Windows version

+Either
+- Open the root folder in Visual Studio 2026; this will be recognized as a cmake project.

+Or
 - Install CMake
 - Install CMake and CMake Tools extensions in Visual Code
-- Open the root folder in Visual Code, a "build" folder will be made by Code and the project can now be build.
+- Open the root folder in Visual Code,  this will be recognized as a cmake project.

+Or
+- Use whatever editor you like :)

-## Emscripten version
+## Emscripten (web) version

 - Install CMake
 - Install Emscripten